 LTC Tree only works with the top Long Term Care Insurance companies.
-Our carriers include Genworth Financial, John Hancock, Transamerica, Mass Mutual, United of Omaha, and Mutual of Omaha, which are all reputable companies with good financial strength ratings.
+Our carriers include Genworth Financial, John Hancock, Transamerica, National Guardian Life, United of Omaha, and Mutual of Omaha, which are all reputable companies with good financial strength ratings.

 The Best Long Term Care Insurance Company Financial Strength Ratings

 The average age of people needing Long Term Care is in the mid-80s.
 It is vital to choose a company today that will still be able to pay your Long Term Care Insurance claim in the future when you need it.